biplovbhandari/ripple1d/docs/source/faq.rst

 .. dropdown:: What is ripple1d?

-    :code:`ripple1d` is a Python utility that repurposes HEC-RAS models for use in the production of Flood Inundation Maps (FIMs) and synthetic rating curves (SRCs) to support near-real-time flood forecasting within NOAA’s National Water Model (NWM).
+    :code:`ripple1d` is a Python utility that repurposes HEC-RAS models for use in the production of Flood Inundation Maps (FIMs) and scenario databases to support near-real-time flood forecasting within NOAA’s National Water Model (NWM).
 With the utility, HEC-RAS models can be broken up into smaller sub models for each NWM reach within the modeled domain.
-Sub models may then be used to develop reach-scale SRCs and FIM.
+Sub models may then be used to develop reach-scale scenarios and FIM.

     ripple1d currently includes functions to: